 The experienced and trained team at the Toronto Hair Transplant Clinic makes sure that the procedure is done properly.
 The injections will leave a small amount of plasma close to the hair follicles so that they are stimulated by the growth factors and stem cells.
 This will eventually produce higher-quality hair and accelerated hair growth.
 PRP has been used as a stand-alone hair restoration treatment to restore certain types of hair loss.
 In most cases, however, it works great in conjunction with a hair transplant to ensure the greatest results.

 Showing Proven Results

-Most patients that we consult with at the Toronto Hair Transplant Clinic are very well researched before they arrive and have a pretty good understanding of what is causing their hair lossand what hair restoration options are available to them.
+Most patients who we consult with at the Toronto Hair Transplant Clinic are very well researched before they arrive.
+They have a pretty good understanding of what is causing their hair loss and what hair restoration options are available to them.
 One of the most recent treatments that is showing proven results is the use of PRP, otherwise known as platelet-rich plasma therapy, for treating the loss or thinning of hair.

 The use of PRP in hair transplant procedures began when a group of hair transplant doctors were looking for a way to ensure the survival rate of the grafts that were to be used in the hair transplant process.
-If a follicular graft that has been harvested from the donor area is away from its natural blood supply for too long it will die.
-Protocols and steps are taken to ensure the survival of the majority ofgrafts until they are able to be transplanted in to the recipient site.
-However, that has not always meantthat even when the graft was successfully transplanted that it would ultimately survive and even more, flourish in its new home.
+If a follicular graft that has been harvested from the donor area is away from its natural blood supply for too long, it will die.
+Protocols are followed and steps are taken to ensure the survival of the majority of the grafts until they are able to be transplanted into the recipient site.
+However, even when the graft is successfully transplanted, that does not always meant that it will ultimately survive and, even more, flourish in its new home.